marceauCS/Digital_twin_project/README.md

 # Motor Condition Monitoring & Regression Models

-This project implements a complete pipeline for **motor condition monitoring** and **temperature/voltage prediction** using several regression and classification models.
+This project implements a complete pipeline for **motor condition monitoring** using several regression and classification models.
 It includes data preprocessing, feature engineering, model training with hyperparameter tuning, and anomaly detection.

 This project was developed as part of an **8-week course**.
 Some of the code and utility functions were provided by the course instructors.
 The main development and implementation of the solution were carried out collaboratively by Lucas Tramonte and myself.